nens/threedi-docs/source/a_releasenotes.rst

 - Added support for uploading and downloading computational grid Geopackage files for 3Di models.

-- Bugfix: Lizard raster rain backoff did not work correctly due because a custom exception was not included in backoff configuration.
+- Bugfix: We have made the use of Lizard raster rain in a simulation more robust by using longer retries getting data from Lizard.

-- Bugfix: patching duration on constant wind event now works correctly.
+- The duration of a constant wind event can now be patched while the simulation is paused.

-- A new log file (scheduler.log) is generated when a simulation is run.
+- In the near future an extra log file (scheduler.log) will be added to log files in the downloadable ZIP file.
+The scheduler log file is intended for 3Di developers to identify problems when simulations have crashed.

 **Computational grid**